Medical Termination of Pregnancy (Amendment) Bill, 2020 passed by Lok Sabha

-The amended bill proposes increasing the upper gestation limit to 24 weeks for vulnerable women such as rape survivors or victims of incest.
+The bill seeks to increase the upper limit of legal abortions to 24 weeks for special categories of women such as rape survivors or victims of incest.

-The Union Cabinet has approved the Medical Termination of Pregnancy (Amendment) Bill, 2020, which will amend the Medical Termination of Pregnancy Act, 1971.
-The cabinet approved the bill on January 29, 2020 under the chairmanship of PM Narendra Modi.
+The Union Cabinet had approved the Medical Termination of Pregnancy (Amendment) Bill on January 29, 2020 under the chairmanship of PM Narendra Modi.

 Medical Termination of Pregnancy Amendment bill: Key Features